rit-construct-makerspace/makerspace-docs/docs/Makerspace Policies.md

 * **Club**: These are projects defined as being for the benefit of or as part of the actions of an official club, union, association, or similar student organization recognized by the RIT Center for Campus Life.
 This can include projects to be sold for fundraising efforts that provide funding specifically for the operation of the club, organization, or similar in a way that benefits students.

 * **Entrepreneurial**: These are projects defined as being for the benefit of an independent, private, for-profit business.
-Such projects are only permitted if the business is in part or fully owned by a [maker](#permitted-users) or being developed by a [maker](#permitted-users) through an RIT-sponsored or RIT-affiliated business accelerator, incubator, or similar, and the project is for the development of the business, not for immediate sale, use in the creation of an item or service for sale, or for other commercial benefit.
+Such projects are only permitted if the business is in part or fully owned by a [maker](#permitted-users) or being developed by a [maker](#permitted-users) through an RIT-sponsored or RIT-affiliated business accelerator, incubator, or similar.
+The project must be for the development of the business, not for immediate sale, use in the creation of an item or service for sale, or for other commercial benefit.
 Some examples of permitted entrepreneurial projects are developing and manufacturing prototypes, creating end-use devices for user testing, etc.

 * **Internal**: These are projects defined as being primarily for the benefit of RIT, as performed by a [maker](#permitted-users) under the instruction or order of faculty or staff of the university acting in an official capacity.
-This can include, but is not limited to, fabrication of replacement components for RIT assets, design of aesthetic pieces for RIT property, or repair of RIT assets.
+This can include, but is not limited to, fabrication of RIT assets, design of aesthetic pieces for RIT property, or repair of RIT assets.

 All other project classifications are not permitted in the makerspace.
 This includes, but is not limited to for-profit work, manufacturing for commercial purposes, working on projects for non-RIT entities, etc.